TobiPeterG/terraform-provider-nautobot/docs/resources/vm_primary_ip.md

 page_title: "nautobot_vm_primary_ip Resource - terraform-provider-nautobot"
 subcategory: ""
 description: |-
-  This resource sets an IP address as the primary IPv4 or IPv6 for a virtual machine in Nautobot
+  This resource sets an IP address as the primary IPv4 or IPv6 for a virtual machine in Nautobot.
 ---

 # nautobot_vm_primary_ip (Resource)

-This resource sets an IP address as the primary IPv4 or IPv6 for a virtual machine in Nautobot
+This resource sets an IP address as the primary IPv4 or IPv6 for a virtual machine in Nautobot.